 Physical activity and eating nourishing foods can help with mild and moderate depression.

-It may take time for medication, talk therapy, and lifestyle changes to begin to work and for you to feel better.
+If you’re wondering how long it takes for antidepressants to work, just know it may take some time.
+Truthfully, medication, talk therapy, and lifestyle changes all may take a moment to begin making you feel better.
 Improvement in your mood may be gradual.
-Keep your expectations realistic and acknowledge that it may take some time to feel better.
+Keep your expectations realistic and acknowledge that it may take time.

 4. Don’t Give Up